 The first Lambeth Conference failed to achieve any great accomplishments.
 Despite the preliminary debates that discussed mission, unity, inter-communion with the Scandinavian Churches, and even the removal of the filioque clause, many of its final reports and resolutions look like petty, internal housekeeping.

 But the significance of the first Lambeth Conference lies not in those reports and resolutions but in the very fact that it had met.
 The Anglican Communion, a concept only first articulated in 1851, now had a visible structure of unity in the forum of the Lambeth Conference.
 This unity would be maintained despite the disestablishment of the Church of Ireland.

 To put that first Lambeth Conference into the context of its time, we must remember it met at the same time Pope Pius IX was planning to call the first Vatican Council, held in 1869-1870.
-It was a time when the larger Church groupings were afraid of fraying at the edges, needed to show their unity, needed a visible forum for debate, and were seeking visible signs of authority.
+It was a time when the larger Church groupings were afraid of fraying at the edges, they needed to show their unity, they needed a visible forum for debate, and they were seeking visible signs of authority.

 For Roman Catholics, that would be expressed in the doctrine of Papal Infallibility.
 Anglicans, however, would opt for a more diffuse form of authority, and have refused over the decades either to confer the title of Patriarch on the Archbishop of Canterbury, or to give super-synodical powers to the Lambeth Conferences.